ernestoguimaraes/rankerworker/README.md

 ## Tips

-1. A good way to find the NLITE nuber is to define how many records do your work can process.
+1. A good way to find the NTILE nuber is to define how many records do your work can process.
 Supposing that it can handles 10.000 lines and you have 1M records.
 You can calculate : 1.000.000 / 10.000 = 100.
-Your NLITE will be 100.
+Your NTILE will be 100.

 2. To achieve the scalability, you can´t wait the worker to finish an amount of pages to get a next message.
 It will be blocked processing a page instead of getting pages and using the server resources for that.